How To Maintain Platonic Friendships While In A Committed One

 I’ve noticed over the years that when I get involved in a committed relationship, my male friends tend to disappear.
 It feels strange.
 There was a point in time, in high school and college, when I had tons of guy friends.
-Possibly even more guy friends than girl friends.
+Possibly even more guy friends than girlfriends.
 However, once I got into the “real world,” it felt like the quest for Mr. or Mrs. “Right” was the only relationship anyone cared about.

 Dating apps don’t help this ‘all or nothing’ mindset; we simply swipe if we are possibly attracted, but if upon further investigation, we discover we’re not interested in a romantic capacity, then we just move on regardless of any potentially platonic connection.
 In my experience, I’ve met quite a few guys on dating apps who I could see myself being friends with, but when I threw that out there it wasn’t really reciprocated, which is understandable.
 Dating apps aren’t exactly the best place to be looking for friends.

-Nonetheless, it feels as though when I connect with someone, and find that we have mutual interests but zero romantic chemistry, it’s somehow seen as a waste of time.
+Nonetheless, it feels as though when I connect with someone and find that we have mutual interests but zero romantic chemistry, it’s somehow seen as a waste of time.
 One guy put it bluntly, “I just don’t have the energy or time for girls I’m not romantically interested in.”
-It sounds harsh, but I kind of understand where he’s coming from, and it made me check myself—am I ok with a S.O. having a close friendship with another woman?
+It sounds harsh, but I kind of understand where he’s coming from, and it made me check myself—am I ok with an S.O. having a close friendship with another woman?

-Many of my friends in committed relationships say that neither they nor their partner have many significant friendships with the opposite sex (or same-sex, preference depending).
+Many of my friends in committed relationships say that neither they nor their partner has many significant platonic friendships with the opposite sex (or same-sex, preference depending).
 So, if our expectation of one another as adults is solely that of potential mates or nothing at all, then I have to believe this lack of understanding how to have healthy, platonic relationships with someone who is the same sex as our partner, is linked to the larger gender issue at hand.

 Two friends weighed-in on how they maintain platonic friendships while being in a committed relationship, and compared it to what an expert suggests.
 Here’s what they had to say:

-Maintain Platonic Friendships, According To Friends
+Maintaining Platonic Friendships, According to Friends

-“I have found it somewhat difficult to start new friendships with men because it feels like the guy’s interest is not usually platonic.
+“I have found it somewhat difficult to start new platonic friendships with men because it feels like the guy’s interest is not usually platonic.
 As for men who I was already friends with, or people I meet through work or mutual friends, I think it’s as big a deal as I make it.
 If I talk about a guy friend the same way I would talk about a female friend, then there is no suspicion or red flags from my partner.

 In the past, I had a situation with my partner where he was keeping in touch with a girl from our college.
 It was platonic, but he must have known that it would upset me because he never brought it up.
 When I saw they had been texting, it was a red flag to me.
 I told him that regardless of whether anything was going on, it looked sketchy that he never mentioned her the way he mentioned other friends he kept in touch with.

 I think having friends outside of the relationship, with any gender, is healthy for you and your partner.
-For me, pursuing those friendships and working with my partner to make him feel comfortable forming connections outside of our relationship, made us happier and our relationship stronger.” - Sheridan in San Francisco, California, 26-years-old
+For me, pursuing those platonic friendships and working with my partner to make him feel comfortable forming connections outside of our relationship, made us happier and our relationship stronger.” - Sheridan in San Francisco, California, 26-years-old

 “I actually recently became friends with a guy at work—he’s single, I’m married.
 I told my husband I made a new friend at work who was a man and it’s never been an issue.